alimazdistan/Terraform-aws-/README.md

 ### 🔹 Security

 - Multiple **Security Groups** with least-privilege rules:
-  - EC2 instances can access RDS, MQ, Cache, EFS, and SQS
+  - EC2 instances can access RDS, MQ, Cache, EFS
   - No service is publicly exposed except the ALB

 ---